 What to Expect

-Addis Ababa Airport (code: ADD) consists of two terminals, with four gates in Terminal 1 to serve domestic and regional traffic, and seven gates in Terminal 2 handling international flights.
-Travellers report that the airport is crowded, chaotic, noisy, and uncomfortable.
-Expect long line-ups for check in and security, aggressive crowds and prepare your senses for filthy restrooms and unsanitary restaurant areas.
-If you do eat, be prepared to pay high prices for uninspired food choices at one of three branches of the only restaurant in the terminals.
+Addis Ababa Airport (code: ADD) consists of one terminal building, divided into two sections: Domestic and International.
+There are four gates in the Domestic departures and seven gates in the International departures.
+The two sections distance roughly 250 metres from each other.
+Travellers report that the terminal is crowded, chaotic, noisy, and uncomfortable.
+Expect long line-ups for check in and security, aggressive crowds.
+If you do eat, be prepared to pay high prices for uninspired food choices at one of three cafés.
 WiFi is available, though service is unreliable.

 Sleeping in Addis Ababa Airport

 The airport is open 24 hours a day, and travellers have managed to spend the night in this airport without any major problems.
-Seating is scarce throughout the airport, but there are some soft and comfortable recliners, so grab one if you see it empty.
-For uninterrupted sleep, there are some hotels near the airport.
-See Airport Hotels in the guide below or read some traveller airport reviews for more tips.
+Seating is scarce throughout the terminal, but there are some soft and comfortable recliners, so grab one if you see it empty.
+Explore our guide to sleeping in Addis Ababa Airport or read some traveller reviews for more tips.
+For uninterrupted sleep, you can head to the transit hotel on the Upper Level of the terminal building.
+See Airport Hotels in the guide below.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.

-- Hotel Lobelia – (10 minutes from the airport) Free airport shuttle is available upon request. » Check Rates
+- Bole Skygate Hotel – Free airport shuttle is available upon request. » Check Rates

-- Jupiter International Hotel – (10 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Hotel Lobelia – Free airport shuttle is available upon request. » Check Rates

-- Ambassador Hotel Bole – (10 minutes from the airport) Free airport shuttle is available. » Check Rates
+- Jupiter International Hotel – Free airport shuttle is available upon request. » Check Rates

-To see more options there is a list of hotels near Addis Ababa Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+Visit Tripadvisor to see a list of hotels near Addis Ababa Airport that can be sorted by price, distance, traveller rating and popularity.

 If you are a First or Business Class traveller you may have access to the lounges listed below.
 For more information, check the airline’s website.

-Ethiopian Airlines ShebaMiles Lounge (Location: Terminal 1, Airside) • Ethiopian Airlines Star Alliance Gold Lounge (Location: Terminal 2, Landside) • Ethiopian Airlines Cloud Nine Lounge I (Location: Terminal 2, Airside) • Ethiopian Airlines Cloud Nine Lounge II (Location: Terminal 2, Airside).
+Ethiopian Airlines ShebaMiles Silver Lounge (Location: Terminal 2, Airside) • Ethiopian Airlines ShebaMiles Gold Lounge (Location: Terminal 2, Departure Hall) • Ethiopian Airlines Star Alliance Gold Lounge (Location: Terminal 2, Departure Hall) • Ethiopian Airlines Cloud Nine Lounge I (Location: Terminal 2, Departure Hall).

 Airport WiFi / Internet

 Free WiFi is available at Addis Ababa Airport.
+According to reports, the connection is quite slow.
 (Information submitted by a reader)

 More Services, Facilities & Things To Do On A Layover At The Airport